No longer able to convince the world it’s got China’s economy under control, the government in Beijing is now trying to bully it instead.

 Trying to scare China bears off with heavy-handed statements is “obviously not” working, Li-Gang Liu, ANZ’s Greater China chief economist, told Quartz.
 At the moment, foreign institutional fund managers have almost “zero” of their funds allocated to China, which is ridiculous considering it is the world’s second-largest economy, Liu said.

 It’s also having a similar effect on domestic investors.
 “The more that they make such statements, the more ordinary people in China interpret it the other way,” Liu said.
-The more they make such statements, the more ordinary people in China interpret it the other way The constant and overbearing attempts to browbeat investors into believing in China’s economic strengths “is not useful and could be counterproductive,” he said.
+The constant and overbearing attempts to browbeat investors into believing in China’s economic strengths “is not useful and could be counterproductive,” he said.

 Big bets against China are rising